jhizzle/vim-config/README.md

 VIM Configuration
 =================

+Fetch dependencies by doing a `git submodule init` and `git subodule update`.

 Perform a symbolic link from vimrc to ~/.vimrc.

 To get the powerline font, copy from fonts/ into ~/.fonts and then run: